extraordinary6/Design-and-Verification-of-MHSA-Accelerator/README.md

 ## Project Directory Structure

-- **dc/**
-  Files related to the synthesis of the accelerator.

 - **doc/**
   Documentation and reports related to the accelerator.

 - **img/**
-  Architecture images of the accelerator design.
+  Architecture images of the accelerator.

+- **pnr/**
+  Files related to the physical design of the accelerator.

 - **software/**
   Software driver for the accelerator.

 - **src/**
   RTL design code of the accelerator.

+- **synthesis/**
+  Files related to the synthesis of the accelerator.

 - **testbench/**
   Self-testing platform for the accelerator.